Learning-Assisted Optimization for Transmission Switching: Solution methods

 \subsection{Existing learning-based approaches}

 In this subsection we present two existing learning approaches based on the $K$ nearest neighbors technique \cite{hastie2009elements}.
 The first approach is a pure machine-learning strategy that directly predicts the binary variables of the test instance using the information of the $K$ closest training data.
-Such closeness is measured in terms of the $\ell_2$ distance among the load values of the training and test points, even though other distance measures can be applied.
-The set of closest instances is denoted as $\mathcal{T}_K$.
-We denote this method by $K$nn-D since it \textit{directly} predicts the value of all binary variables from the data.
+Such closeness is measured in terms of the $\ell_2$ distance among the load values of the training and test points, that is, by computing $\|\mathbf{d}^t-\mathbf{d}^{\hat{t}}\|_2$, for $t = 1, \ldots, \vert\mathcal{T}\vert\}$.
+For each test instance $\hat{t}$, the set of $K$ closest instances is denoted as $\mathcal{T}^{\hat{t}}_K = K\text{NN}(\mathbf{d}^{\hat{t}})$.
+This method is referred to as \emph{Direct} since it \textit{directly} predicts the value of all binary variables from the data.

 In the particular case of the DC-OTS problem, we adapt the $K$nn strategy as follows: for a fixed number of neighbors $K$, we fix the binary variables of the test problem \eqref{eq:OTS_NP} to the rounded mean of the decision binary variables of such $K$ nearest neighbors.
 Once all binary variables are fixed, model \eqref{eq:OTS_NP} becomes a linear programming problem that can be rapidly solved.
-Algorithm \ref{alg: $K$nn} shows a detailed explanation of the procedure.
+Algorithm \ref{alg:direct} shows a detailed explanation of the procedure.
 Note that, in this strategy we only need the information about the load vector and the optimal binary variables in the training data, i.e., we only need $\{(\mathbf{d}^t, \mathbf{x}^t)\}$ for $t=1, \ldots, \vert\mathcal{T}\vert\}$.
 This approach is very simple and fast.
 However, fixing the binary variables using a rounding procedure may yield a non-negligible number of infeasible and suboptimal problems.